GAKUEngine/gaku/README.md

 Notes
 -----
 1. Schools can use it for free - though ideally we want schools to hire developers on maintenance contracts so the software can be improved and schools don't need to worry about the system being poorly maintained by untrained internal staff.
-2. Part of the reason GAKU Engine was created was to eliminate dependence on commercial licenses from certain companies.
+2. Part of the reason GAKU was created was to eliminate dependence on commercial licenses from certain companies.
 	- These licenses are expensive, and many school management systems are built on and rely on them.
 	- The problem is some companies have created organizations that actively go after schools for license infringement.
 	- Though unrelated to GAKU Engine core, we recommend switching to OSS software on school workstations as well, such as LibreOffice, GIMP, InkScape, GNU/Linux (we love Ubuntu and Debian), etc. This will reduce cost and eliminate the risk of having bad licenses.